Why have I been banned or warned? Why was User X banned? Why wasn't User Y banned?

 While it would frequently be helpful for the community to know why a user was banned, in cases where it is not obvious, individual privacy concerns trump community needs.
 In the case of sockpuppets, the evidence of sockpuppetry may, if made public, unnecessarily expose the identity of the person banned.
 In other cases, private conversations between admins may hinge on the suspected honesty or dishonesty of the user, on private correspondences with the user themselves, or other non-public factors.
 Even if we presume a poster to be dishonest, our goal is not to publicly punish or expose the user, but merely to remove them from the community.

-The general policy of the site is not to discuss the reasons for bannings at all (save sockpuppetry), but to merely acknowledge when they take place.
+The general policy of the site is not to discuss the reasons for bannings at all but to merely acknowledge when they take place.
 This avoids all possible privacy problems, and tends to at the least not prolong the disruption caused by the banned user.
-It also is intended as a final small act of graciousness towards the user: we may no longer be willing to allow the banned user to join in discussions here, but in almost all cases we will grant them the decency of remaining mute on the reasons why the editorial staff of the site came to the conclusions that they did.
+It also is intended as a final small act of graciousness towards the user: we may no longer be willing to allow the banned user to join in discussions here, but in almost all cases we will grant them the decency of remaining mute on the reasons why the moderation staff of the site came to the conclusions that they did.

 The point here is that banning is not an attempt to mark a person as evil or unclean or somehow unworthy of conversing with.
 It is merely a statement that that particular user has, for whatever reason, proven emphatically to not be a good match for this particular site.
 They are welcome to go elsewhere.